Montreal streets pedestrian-only summer

 10 pedestrian-only streets in Montreal summer

-1. Mont-Royal From St-Laurent to Fullum
+1. Mont-Royal From St-Laurent to de Lorimier

-2. Wellington From 6th Avenue to Regina
+2. Wellington From 6th Avenue to Régina

-3. Ste-Catherine E. From St-Hubert to Papineau
+3. Ste-Catherine From Bleury to St-Laurent and from St-Hubert to Papineau

 4. Ontario E. From Pie-IX to Darling